agabor/docs/_includes/common/security.md

 ### Restricting class creation

-As a start, you can configure your application so that clients cannot create new classes on Parse.
+As a start, you can configure your application so that clients cannot create new classes on MSG.
 This is done by setting the key `allowClientClassCreation` to `false` in your ParseServer configuration.
 See the project Readme for an overview of [Configuring your ParseServer](https://github.com/parse-community/parse-server#configuration).
 Once restricted, classes may only be created from the Data Browser or with a the `masterKey`.
 This will prevent attackers from filling your database with unlimited, arbitrary new classes.

 ### Configuring Class-Level Permissions